TanStack/router/docs/framework/react/guide/file-based-routing.md

 - **`(folder)` folder name pattern**:
   - A folder that matches this pattern is treated as a **route group** which prevents this folder to be included in the route's URL path.
 - **`index` Token**
   - Routes segments ending with the `index` token (but before any file types) will be used to match the parent route when the URL pathname matches the parent route exactly.
+  This can be configured via the `indexToken` configuration option, see [options](#options).
 - **`.route.tsx` File Type**
   - When using directories to organize your routes, the `route` suffix can be used to create a route file at the directory's path.
 For example, `blog.post.route.tsx` or `blog/post/route.tsx` can be used at the route file for the `/blog/post` route.
+  This can be configured via the `routeToken` configuration option, see [options](#options).
 - **`.lazy.tsx` File Type**
   - The `lazy` suffix can be used to code-split components for a route.
 For example, `blog.post.lazy.tsx` will be used as the component for the `blog.post` route.